 When we provide descriptions of particulars, we need to refer to them by unique names, titles or constructed identifiers, all of which are instances of E41 Appellation in the CIDOC CRM, in order the reference to be independent of the context.
 (In contrast, reference to particulars by pronouns or enumerations of characteristic properties, such as name and birth date, are context dependent).
 The appellation, and the relation between the appellation and the referred item or relationship, must not be confused with the referred item and its identity.
 For example, Tut-Ankh Amun the name (instance of E41 Appellation) is different from Tut-Ankh Amun the person (instance of E21 Person) and also different from the relationship between name and person (P1 is identified by).
 Instances of CIDOC CRM classes are the real particulars, not their names, but in descriptions, names must be used as surrogates for the real things meant.
-Particulars are approximate individuations, like sections, of parts of reality.
+Particulars are approximate individuations, like sections, of parts of

+Definition of the CIDOC Conceptual Reference Model version 7.2 reality.
 In other words, the uniqueness of reality does not depend on where one draws the line between the mountain and the valley.